IsaacOribamise/Installing-and-Utilization-of-pfSense-Firewall/README.md

 - <b>📝 STEP 6: Performed another basic configuration which was setting up an OpenVPN for a user, this is used for  allowing remote users to connect to a network securely.
 I navigated to the "VPN" > "OpenVPN" > "Servers."
 Click on the "Add" button to create a new OpenVPN server, did the regular configuration.
 Created an OpenVPN user, downloaded and Installed OpenVPN Client, and connected to the OpenVPN Server.</b>

-- We explore and practice: As I said we are only setting up the Home lab and connecting each tool, then using it for future projects.
-So keep watch for the next project]
+- <b>📝 STEP 7: Lastly, I familiarized and played around with other features for hands-on experience.
+So keep watch for the next project</b>

-<h2>🌱 I'm currently Learning</h2>

-- Cybersecurity
-- Large Language Learning Models
-- Power BI/Tableau

 <h2> 🤳 Connect with me:</h2>